TlN3d/Klipper-Tool-Changer/README.md

 Automation that listens to stored values from Klipper and activates a .cfg file accordingly.

-* Pin tests resistance of a resistor connected to it and GND.
+* Gcode macro `IDENTIFY_TOOL` tests resistance of a resistor connected to selected pin and GND.
 * Klipper stores the given value to `/home/user/printer_data/ToolChanger/tool_state.cfg`.
 * A systemd service runs python script in `/home/user/printer_data/ToolChanger/tool_watcher.py` on startup.
 * On change in `tool_state.cfg` the script reads the value in `tool_change.cfg` and chooses the correct file from `/home/user/printer_data/config/Tools`.